 Yosemite is one of the great names of the USA.
 Just about everybody has heard of this Californian national park to be found to the east of San Francisco.
 Its all accessible to the visitor if you go there for the day.
 If you plan to stay overnight then there are just about 1,200 rooms and maybe the same again for camping areas.
-4 million visitors come every year to visit but most just go to a small part, the valley which is just 1 mile wide and seven miles long. the visitor is missing a lot of the best bits.
+4 million travelers come every year to visit but most just go to a small part, the valley which is just 1 mile wide and seven miles long. the visitor is missing a lot of the best bits.

 So if you are intrigued by Yosemite, try some of these suggestions to avoid the crowds.
 See the valley by all means.
 But don’t think you’ve seen it all.
 Go up into the High Country where you can get up to 8,000 foot above sea level.
 Hiking up here is a world away from the valley.
 In Winter, Tiger Pass can get between 10 and 20 foot of snow.
 From June onwards the roads are cleared and you can walk for miles and see hardly anyone.

 Yosemite has largely been the same for hundreds of years I was told.
 You might grow older, you change but Yosemite is already so old, you hardly notice any change at all.
 Stop and listen and you hear nothing.
-No cars, no neighbours, no industry, no shoppers.
+No cars, no neighbors, no industry, no shoppers.
 Just quiet, described to me as being surreal if you’re a city dweller.
 And as a public park, that’s the way the National Park Service wants it to remain.

 But remember, Yosemite may be a national park but is a wilderness too.
 The walks may be stunning but let someone know where you are going just in case you get lost.